narwhql/narwhql/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning: Kotlin, PHP
-- 💬 Ask me about: Spigot, BungeeCord, Redis, NodeJS, MySQL, MongoDB, React
+- 💬 Ask me about: Spigot, BungeeCord, Redis, NodeJS, MySQL, MongoDB, React, Dart/Flutter, PHP
 - 📫 How to reach me: `narwhql#0001` on Discord